marzanaafroz/marzanaafroz/README.md

 ---

 Thank you for visiting my profile!
-Let’s connect and collaborate on cybersecurity, data science, and leadership roles in innovative organizations. 🤝
+Let’s connect and collaborate on cybersecurity, data science, and leadership roles in innovative organizations 🤝